CumulusNetworks/docs/content/cumulus-linux-50/Layer-1-and-Switch-Ports/Interface-Configuration-and-Management/Switch-Port-Attributes.md

 modprobe igb
 ```

-### Link Speed on the EdgeCore AS7326-56X Switch

-On the EdgeCore AS7326-56X switch, all four switch ports in each port group must be set to the same link speed; otherwise, the links do not come up.
-These ports are set to 25G by default, but can also be set to 10G.
-The port groups on this switch are as follows, where each row is a port group:

-- 1 2 3 6\*
-- 4 5 7\* 9
-- 8 10 11\* 12
-- 13 14 15 18\*
-- 16 17 19\* 21
-- 20 22 23\* 24
-- 25 26 27 30\*
-- 28 29 31\* 33
-- 32 34 35\* 36
-- 37 38 39 42\*
-- 40\* 41 43 45
-- 44\* 46 47 48

-For example, if you configure port 19 for 10G, you must also configure ports 16, 17 and 21 for 10G.

-Additionally, you can gang each port group together as a 100G or 40G port.
-When ganged together, one port (based on the arrangement of the ports) is designated as the gang leader.
-This port's number is used to configure the ganged ports and is marked with an asterisk (\*) above.

-{{%notice note%}}

-The EdgeCore AS7326-56X is a 48x25G + 8x100G + 2x10G switch.
-The dedicated 10G ports are not currently supported in Cumulus Linux.
-However, you can configure all other ports to run at 10G speeds.

-{{%/notice%}}

-### Link Speed on the Lenovo NE2572O Switch

-The Lenovo NE2572O switch has external retimers on swp1 through swp8.
-Currently, these ports only support a speed of 25G.

-### Link Speed and Auto-negotiation on Switches with SOL

-The following switches that use Serial over LAN technology (SOL) do not support eth0 speed or auto-negotiation changes:

-- EdgeCore AS7816-64X
-- Penguin Arctica 4804ip
-- Penguin Arctica NX3200c
-- Penguin Arctica NX4808xxv

 ### Delay in Reporting Interface as Operational Down

 When you remove two transceivers simultaneously from a switch, both interfaces show the `carrier down` status immediately.
 However, it takes one second for the second interface to show the `operational down` status.
 In addition, the services on this interface also take an extra second to come down.